Slothkrew/slothkrew.com/xmpp.md

 ----
-Registration is free (free as in beer as well as free as in libre - only free software is used to provide this service) and can be done directly from within your prefered client.
-If you, for some reason, can't register with your
+Registration is free (free as in beer as well as free as in libre - only free software is used to provide this service) and can be done directly from within your prefered client or via webinterface which you can reach [here](https://slothkrew.com/register).
+If you, for some reason, can't register
-client-software: Shoot us a mail at **sloths@slothkrew.com** and we will create it for you.
+with: Shoot us a mail at **sloths@slothkrew.com** and we will create it for you.

 Server information
 ----